 Pastorcita – Good lunchtime grind spot.

-Blue tarp at 30 and 30 – Solid street food grind for your dope piece.
+Blue tarp at 30 and 30 – Solid street food grind for your dome piece.

 Negrosal – Good preparation spot for a night out.